-Upon graduation, you will be eligible to sit for board certification examinations in your specialty area to obtain licensure.
+Upon graduation, graduates will be eligible to sit for board certification examinations in your specialty area to obtain licensure.

 Objective Clinical Intensives

-In the BSN to DNP program, you will attend Objective Clinical Intensives (OCIs), which are academic visits that include working with standardized patients (SP) and genitourinary teaching associates (GUTA).
-You will engage in high-fidelity simulation and refine your clinical and leadership techniques.
+Students in the BSN to DNP program, will attend Objective Clinical Intensives (OCIs), which are academic visits that include working with standardized patients (SP) and genitourinary teaching associates (GUTA).
+Students will engage in high-fidelity simulation and refine clinical and leadership techniques.

-As a BSN to DNP student, you will gain direct experience treating patients in clinical placements, which are supervised by a skilled nurse preceptor.
-Our clinical placement team partners with you to secure sites that meet GUSON faculty standards, align with your specialization, and fall within a reasonable distance of your community.1
+BSN to DNP students will gain direct experience treating patients in clinical placements, which are supervised by a skilled nurse preceptor.
+Our clinical placement team partners with students to secure sites that meet GUSON faculty standards, align with the specialization, and fall within a reasonable distance of their community.1

 The Post-Master’s DNP program is designed to build on the clinical experience of nurses in advanced nursing roles with master’s degrees.
-You will engage with a diverse group of students, including health care administrators, nurse informaticists, practicing APRNs, and nurses in a variety of other roles.
+Students will engage with a diverse group of students, including health care administrators, nurse informaticists, APRNs, and nurses in a variety of other advanced roles.